WitoDelnat/keat/README.md

 - **audiences** allows you to target audiences and evaluate it based on user characteristics (Takes `string`).
 - **anonymous** adds a generated, stable identity, which allows reliable rollout results.
 - **cache** adds simple caching to your evaluations which improve performance.
-- **remoteconfig** fetches your configuration remotely, which allows decoupling deploy from release.
+- **remoteConfig** fetches your configuration remotely, which allows decoupling deploy from release.

-### Building your first plugin
+### Evaluation order

+Keat loops over plugins in a FIFO order and once a result is set the evaluation short-circuits.
+This means that **order matters**.
+In practise, you should put plugins that modify the user in front and the `rollout` plugin last so other more targeted plugins get priority.

+### Custom plugins

 Plugins are plain old JavaScript objects with a simple interface that hooks into the lifecycle of Keat.
 Checkout [the common plugin interface on GitHub](https://github.com/WitoDelnat/keat/blob/main/src/core/plugin.ts) to get a full view on the available context and API.